Tetepare Eco Lodge

 Tetepare has received international recognition for its conservation and archaeological significance.
 Experts from around the world, including renowned ornithologist and author Jarrod Diamond, have commended the work on the island.
 A dazzling variety of plants and animals make their home in the island’s 120 square kilometres of primary lowland rainforest – some of the last remaining in Melanesia.

-Accommodation at the Tetepare Island Ecolodge is provided in two traditional Melanesian leaf houses with twin or double beds.
-The leaf-houses are set on the edge of the rainforest, close to the shores of a sparkling lagoon.
+Accommodation at the Tetepare Island Ecolodge is provided in 5 traditional Melanesian leaf haus with twin or double beds.
+Each leaf-haus are set on the edge of the rainforest with views of a sparkling lagoon which is a short walk away.

 At night, you will drift off to sleep to the sound of waves crashing on the fringing reef of the lagoon and wake in the morning to the songs of birds.

-Presently, Tetepare have five rooms, and can accommodate up to 13 visitors in leaf house accommodation.
+Presently, Tetepare can accommodate up to 16 visitors in leaf house accommodation.
 Bedding and mosquito-nets are provided.
-To ensure guests experience the true tranquillity of the largest uninhabited island in the South Pacific, they endeavour to limit visitor numbers to a maximum of 13 guests at any one time.
+To ensure guests experience the true tranquillity of the largest uninhabited island in the South Pacific, they endeavour to limit visitor numbers to a maximum of 16 guests at any one time.

-Shower and toilet facilities are basic and clean.
+Shower and toilet facilities are basic and clean with both indoor and outdoor showers.
 The water supply is rainwater.
 There is no electricity on Tetepare.
 In keeping with ecologically-sustainable principals, they do not run a generator on Tetepare.
 Solar energy is used to provide lighting in the eating area, the field station and the ecolodge.

 Meals are prepared by Tetepare’s specially-trained local cooks using fresh organic local ingredients, including vegetables grown in village gardens on nearby Rendova Island, and seafood caught fresh from the waters around Tetepare.
 They can also cater for vegetarians.